jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ```

 null-ls is always inactive in non-file buffers (e.g. file trees and finders) so
-theres's no need to specify them here.
+theres's no need to specify them.

 ### Arguments